-This type of system ensures them of survival in the harsh environment on board international vessels.
-Leadership, camaraderie, discipline and character are fully instilled in the program.
+This type of system ensures their survival in the harsh environment on board international vessels.
+Leadership, camaraderie, discipline, and character are fully instilled in the program.

 Upon graduation, they have the option to start a career in the maritime industry or sign up for active military duty either in the Philippine Navy or the Philippine Coast Guard.

 More information about their admission process can be found on their website.

 The University of Cebu offers affordable and quality education responsive to the demands of local and international communities.